What is the Emergency Medicine Action Fund?

 What are the EM Action Fund contribution levels?

-Participants in the Action Fund may contribute at one of three levels:
+Participants in the Action Fund may contribute at one of two levels:

 Terms are for one year and reappointment to the Board of Governors requires an annual contribution.
 The size and composition of the Board could change over time based on contributor response and participation.